-Global Polio Laboratory Network (GPLN) 2017 survey - Please respond by September 1, 2017
+Global Polio Laboratory Network (GPLN) 2017 survey - Open to remaining labs only

 The World Health Organization (WHO)-led Global Polio Laboratory Network (GPLN) continues to play an essential role in global polio eradication, and periodic efforts to quantify its overall value provide important information that helps to motivate financial support for GPLN laboratories.
 Assessing the value of the GPLN is of utmost importance at this stage of the GPEI, as the partners discuss the strategies to maintain polio laboratory functions pre- and post-certification of wild poliovirus eradication and global containment of live polioviruses.
 This GPLN survey aims to collect data on activities and costs of all of the GPLN laboratories to support an overall synthesis.
 The objectives of this survey include to: (1) update estimates of the total costs of the GPLN reported based on a similar 2003 survey, (2) better understand the different cost components, including environmental surveillance, and (3) characterize the extent to which the GPLN contributes to surveillance of other diseases.
 The survey form should take approximately 60 minutes to complete, and we expect that collecting data and calculating some of the costs may take an additional 1-4 hours, depending on the size and complexity of the laboratory.
 Please start the survey as soon as possible, so if you have any questions or if you need to compile data, you will have time to do so.
 The survey includes questions about acute flaccid paralysis (AFP) surveillance (i.e., stool samples from AFP cases and contacts) and environmental surveillance (i.e., sewage samples).